operated blocks

 The NGC will be operated by Azule Energy and is an unincorporated joint venture with Sonangol P&P, Chevron and Total.
 The non-associated gas of the Phase 1 of the project will come from the Quiluma and Maboqueiro shallow waters field with additional potential related to gas from Blocks 2, 3 and 15/14 areas.

-The first gas is expected in the second half of 2026 and the project is projecting to produce more than 300 mmscfd at plateau.
+The first gas is expected at the start of 2026 and the project is projecting to produce more than 300 mmscfd at plateau.

 Azule’s first renewable energy business project is Caraculo’s photovoltaic plant, being developed by Solenova, a 50-50% joint venture between Azule Energy and Sonangol created specifically for the promotion of renewable energy projects in Angola.